Captain America (Ultimate Marvel character): Fictional character biography

 For the next three years, he underwent numerous covert operations, often accompanied by Bucky, now a war photographer, and sometimes alongside James "Lucky Jim" Howlett.
 During one mission, Captain America was able to infiltrate Arnim Zola's facility and kill his first experimental monster, which Zola dubbed "Siegsoldat" ("Victory soldier").
-The experiment's dead body then fell on Arnim Zola, seemingly killing him.
+The experiment's dead body then fell on Zola, seemingly killing the latter.
 During one of his few leaves he met up with Gail and they spent the night together, which resulted in her becoming pregnant.
 He would later come into battle with Herr Kleiser, who possessed a prototype atomic bomb, made with alien technology, and was meant to target the White House.
 Captain America managed to get to the bomb as it was launched.
 In a successful attempt to stop it in mid air, he fell into the sea and was lost, presumed dead.